lilactown/pyramid/README.md

 recursive querying of many attributes and don't need the full expressive power of datalog, as being a good use case for **autonormal**.

+## Project status

+This library is still a work in progress; while mostly complete, it has not been tested against real life pathom APIs.

 ## Usage

 ### Normalizing